bartobri/mrrcrypt/README.md

 `-k key_name` option.

 Note that "key_name" coresponds to the name of the key file.
-If John encrypts messages using his "default" key file and gives a copy to Bob so he can decrypt them, Bob should rename the file to "johns_key" so he does not overwrite his own default key file.
-Then Bob can use `-k johns_key` when decrypting data sent from John.
+If John encrypts messages using his "default" key file, and gives a copy to Bob so he can decrypt them, Bob should rename the file to "johns_key" so he does not overwrite his own default key file.
+Then Bob can then use `-k johns_key` when decrypting data sent from John.

 Keys are stored in Base64 encoded format.